-WARREN COMMUNITY WATER AND SEWER ASSOCIATION, INC.
+WARREN COMMUNITY WATER AND SEWER ASSOCIATION

-Drinking Water Consumer Confidence Report for 2017
+Drinking Water Consumer Confidence Report for 2023

-The Warren Community Water and Sewer Association, Inc. has prepared the following report to provide information to you, the consumer, on the quality of your drinking water.
-Included with this report are general health information, water quality test results, information on how to participate in decisions concerning your drinking water, and water system contacts for further information.
+The Warren Community Water and Sewer Association, Inc. has prepared the following information for you, the consumer, on the quality of your drinking water.
+Included in this report are general health information, water quality test results, information on how to participate in decisions concerning your drinking water, and water system contacts for further information.

 The Warren Community Water and Sewer Association, Inc. receives its drinking water from a well field in the Oak Grove area.
-This well field is located on the west side of the Muskingum River, just north of RJF International on Township Road 271.
+This well field is located on the west side of the Muskingum River, just north of Profusion on Township Road 271.
 There are three production wells, each capable of producing 700 to 800 gallons per minute.
 The water source is classified as ground water.

 The Warren Community Water and Sewer Association, Inc. has an emergency connection with the City of Marietta.
-During 2017 we did not use any water from this connection.
-This report does not contain information on the water quality received from the City of Marietta, but a copy of their consumer confidence report can be obtained by contacting Jeff Kephart at 740-374-6864.
+During 2023 we did not use any water from this connection.
+This report does not contain information on the water quality received from the City of Marietta, but a copy of their consumer report can be obtained by contacting 740-374-6864.

 The Warren Community Water and Sewer Association, Inc. also has an emergency connection with Little Hocking Water Association.
-During 2017 we did not use any water from this connection.
-This report does not contain information on the water quality received from the Little Hocking Water Association, but a copy of their consumer cofidence report can be obtained by contacting Tom Hanning at 740-989-2181.
+During 2023 we did not use any water from this connection.
+This report does not contain information on the water quality received from the Little Hocking Water Association, but a copy of the consumer report can be obtained by contacting Little Hocking Water at 740-989-2181.

 The sources of drinking water, both tap water and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material and can pick up substances resulting from the presence of animals or from human activity.

-Contaminants that may be present in source water include: (A) Microbial contaminants, such as viruses or bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife: (B) Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming: (C) Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses: (D) Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems: (E) Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+Contaminants that may be present in source water include: (A) Microbial contaminants, such as viruses or bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife; (B) Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming; (C) Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff and residential uses; (D) Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems; (E) Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.